debiai/docs/documentation/dashboard/algoProviders/implementInBackend.md

 ### Create the algorithm

 To create an algorithm, you can start by copying on of the existing algorithms in the [integrated algorithms](integratedAlgorithms.md).
-You can find the code of the integrated algorithms [here](https://github.com/debiai/debiai/tree/main/backend/modules/algoProviders/integratedAlgoProvider/algorithms).
+You can find the code of the integrated algorithms [on GitHub](https://github.com/debiai/debiai/tree/main/backend/modules/algoProviders/integratedAlgoProvider/algorithms).

 You can then modify the code to fit your needs, DebiAI will automatically read the code that are in the files in `backend/modules/algoProviders/integratedAlgoProvider/algorithms/*.py`